sigp/lighthouse/book/src/builders.md

 The number provided indicates the minimum reward that an external payload must provide the proposer for it to be considered for inclusion in a proposal.
 For example, if you'd only like to use an external payload for a reward of >= 0.25 ETH, you would provide your beacon node with `--builder-profit-threshold 250000000000000000`.
 If it's your turn to propose and the most valuable payload offered by builders is only 0.1 ETH, the local execution engine's payload will be used.
-Currently, this threshold just looks at the value of the external payload.

 Since the [Capella](https://ethereum.org/en/history/#capella) upgrade, a comparison of the external payload and local payload will be made according to the [engine_getPayloadV2](https://github.com/ethereum/execution-apis/blob/main/src/engine/shanghai.md#engine_getpayloadv2) API.
 The logic is as follows:

 ```
 if local payload value >= builder payload value: